-The State Bar of Texas, an administrative agency of the Texas Supreme Court, is charged with many responsibilities, including providing educational programs for legal professionals and the public, administering the mandatory continuing education program for attorneys and managing the grievance procedure.
+The State Bar of Texas, an administrative agency of the Texas Supreme Court, is charged with many responsibilities, including providing educational programs for legal professionals and the public, administering the mandatory continuing education program for attorneys, and managing the attorney grievance procedure.

-For additional information or to learn about the grievance process against attorneys, call 800/204-2222 or 512/463-1463.
+For additional information or to learn about the grievance process against attorneys, call 800.204.2222 or 512.463.1463.
 The mailing address is P.O.
 Box 12487, Austin, Texas 78711.
 The State Bar sponsors a peer assistance program for lawyers with alcohol and drug abuse problems.
-To refer a lawyer, contact 800/343-8527.
-The State Bar's Internet web address is www.texasbar.com.
+To refer a lawyer, contact 800.343.8527.
+The State Bar's website can be found at www.texasbar.com.